Blog Fitness Workout Plans For Men Athlete Workout Plan: How To Train Like A Pro

 Pro Athlete Workout Plan

-Athlete training requires that you exercise 5 days a week for about 60 minutes each day.
-This plan is of intermediate intensity, thus it can work well for both beginners and pros.
-Both men and women can use this sample training plan as a female athlete workout plan is not very different from that of males.
+Athlete training requires that you exercise 5 days a week for approximately 60-90 minutes each day.
+This plan is of beginner to intermediate intensity, so it works well for both beginners and amateurs.
+Both men and women can use this sample training plan as a female athlete workout plan is not particularly different from a male plan.

 Day 1: Lower Body

-• Barbell hang power clean – Do 4 sets of 3 reps with a 90-second rest in between.
-To increase the load, do 2 to 3 warm-up sets for each set.
+• Barbell hang power clean – Do 4 sets of 3-5 reps with a 90-second rest in between.
+To increase the load, do 1-2 warm-up sets before you start.

-• Squats – Do 5 sets of 5 reps each with a 2 minute rest period.
-You can do either front or back squats, but choose one and stick with it.
+• Squats – Do 5 sets of 5 reps each with a 2-minute rest period.
+You can do either front or back squats, but choose one and stick to it.

-• Dumbbell Romanian Deadlift – Do 4 sets of 10 reps with a 60 second rest period in between.
+• Dumbbell Romanian deadlift – Do 4 sets of 10 reps with a 60-second rest period between sets.

-• Goblet Bulgarian Split Squat – Do 2 sets of 10 repetitions and rest for about 60 seconds.
+• Goblet Bulgarian split squat – Do 3-4 sets of 8-10 reps per side and rest for approximately 60 seconds.

 Warm-Up